This post may include affiliate links, please read our disclaimer.

 Don’t leave Australia without seeing… Kakadu Of all Australia’s many national parks, Kakadu National Park deserves special mention.
 Not only it is the country’s largest national park at nearly 20,000 square kilometres, it’s also home to some of the world’s oldest rock art (the oldest paintings are as old as 20,000 years!).
 Visitors to Australia who are heading into the Northern Territory should not miss this special place, which is full of spectacular landscapes and incredible wildlife.

 A favourite spot is the locally-known Gunlom Falls, where a long 4WD-only track meets a secluded campground.
 A short walk away is a deep waterfall lagoon and sandy bush beach, perfect for families and relaxing.
-Alternatively, you can take a 1km hike up the escarpment to reach the upper pools, where you can enjoy a swim with a view in a natural infinity pool.
+Alternatively, you can take a 1km hike up the escarpment to reach the upper pools, where you can enjoy a swim with a view of a natural infinity pool.
 The walk up is steep, but the views and the cold, clear water at the top makes it all worthwhile!

 A 4WD will offer the most freedom in terms of visiting Kakadu National Park, and some of the best spots are, quite literally, off the beaten track.
 However, the ancient paintings at Ubirr Rock can be accessed via sealed road and are well worth seeing.
 If you are planning to venture into the park, most people choose to camp because of the long distances between sites, so ensure you’re well prepared!
 Follow on Instagram too.